-- Basic $8.99/month- You can watch unlimited movies and shows on one streaming device only.
+- Basic $9.99 per month- You can watch unlimited movies and shows on one streaming device only.
 You receive unlimited movies, TV shows, and mobile games, get to watch in HD, and there are no ads.

-- Standard $12.99/month- Same as Basic, with HD level picture quality, and you can watch on up to two screens at a time.
+- Standard $15.49 per month- Same as Basic, with HD level picture quality, and you can watch on up to two screens at a time.
+There are no ads.

-- Premium $15.99/month- This has HD and Ultra HD and you can watch unlimited Netflix on up to four devices at a time.
+- Premium $19.99 per month- This has HD and Ultra HD and you can watch unlimited Netflix on up to four devices at a time.
+There are no ads.

-And, while some streaming services are starting to increase their monthly costs, Hulu has actually lowered the cost of their lowest level of service from $7.99/month to $5.99/month.
+And, while some of the best streaming services are starting to increase their monthly costs, Hulu has actually lowered the cost of their lowest level of service from $7.99/month to $5.99/month.

 Here are Hulu’s plan options and pricing:

-- Hulu + Live TV $44.99/month- You get access to everything in Hulu’s library and streaming live TV.
+- Hulu + Live TV $69.99/month- You get access to everything in Hulu’s library and streaming live TV.

 - Hulu Premium Networks $8.99-$14.99/month- You can pay for premium cable channels when you want them, including HBO, Cinemax, Showtime, and Starz.

-And, I have been hearing more and more people talking about Sling TV as one of the best alternatives to cable TV for sports lovers because Sling has ESPN, ESPN 2, ESPN 3, NFL Network, and add-ons like SEC Network, NHL Network, and NBA TV.
+And, I have been hearing more and more people talking about Sling TV as one of the best alternatives to cable TV for sports lovers because Sling TV has ESPN, ESPN 2, ESPN 3, NFL Network, and add-ons like SEC Network, NHL Network, and NBA TV.
 I know that it can be hard to get rid of satellite TV due to sports, but there are options these days!

-- Sling Orange $25/month (first month is $15) comes with channels like Disney, Food Network, Comedy Central, and more.
+- Sling Orange $35/month (first month of Sling Orange is $25) comes with channels like Disney, Food Network, Comedy Central, and more.

-- Sling Blue and Orange $40/month (first month is $25) comes with all the channels in Blue and Orange.
+- Sling Blue and Orange $50/month (first month is $40) comes with all the channels in Blue and Orange.

-Philo offers simple pricing and gives you access to over 50 channels for live and on-demand TV, unlimited recording, and there is a Philo app to watch it on any of your devices.
+Philo offers simple pricing and gives you access to over 60 channels for live and on-demand TV, unlimited recording, and there is a Philo app to watch it on any of your devices.
 And, it has some of the most popular channels, like AMC, TLC, HGTV, A&E, History Channel, BET, Nickelodeon, Food Network, and more.

 Amazon Prime Video has new releases and classics of your favorite movies and shows, and they continue building their own collection of Amazon Original Series.

-Amazon Prime Video is included with an Amazon Prime Subscription, which is $119 per year or $8.99 per month.
+Amazon Prime Video is included with an Amazon Prime Subscription, which is $139 per year or $14.99 per month.
 There are also premium channel add-ons like HBO, Showtime, and more.
 Or, you can get Prime Video membership for $8.99 per month.